 You may already recognize the H Street destination from its viral rainbow lattes and all-day breakfast menu in the downstairs cafe.
 A new addition to the D.C. food scene this past fall, Hiraya Cafe made waves with its Filipino-inspired pastries, Tocino burger served on an ube bun, and, of course, its vibrant beverages.

-Now, Hiraya is taking things up a notch with its upstairs dining room and bar, which features a chef’s counter and rotating tasting menu.
+Now, Hiraya is taking things up a notch with its upstairs dining room and bar, KAYU, which features a chef’s counter and rotating tasting menu.

-Hiraya Restaurant is situated on the upper level of the 4,700-square-foot eatery.
+KAYU is situated on the upper level of the 4,700-square-foot eatery.
 Offering a fresh take on traditional Filipino dishes, Chef Paolo Dungca and his skilled culinary team blend traditional and modern flavors to create a unique dining experience.

 Guests can anticipate an innovative evolving menu with dishes such as sunchoke raviolo with morel mushrooms and Périgord truffle, and savory crab-fat doughnuts topped with Maine uni and Lardo.
 Through both the nostalgia-evoking dishes and the leafy, earth-toned decor, Hiraya celebrates the beauty and history of the Philippines.